matucker-msft/kube-state-logs/README.md

 A Kubernetes operator that generates structured logs containing cluster state metrics, similar to kube-state-metrics but outputting logs instead of Prometheus metrics.

+## 🤖 AI-Assisted Development Notice

+**Transparency Notice**: This project was primarily developed with the assistance of AI tools.
+While the core concepts, architecture decisions, and requirements were human-defined, the majority of the implementation code, documentation, and testing was generated with AI assistance.
+We believe in being transparent about this development approach and welcome contributions from both human developers and AI-assisted workflows.

 ## Overview

 Kube-State-Logs is designed to provide the same rich Kubernetes resource state information that kube-state-metrics offers, but in a log-based format.
 Instead of exposing Prometheus metrics, it periodically logs the current state of Kubernetes resources with calculated metrics and conditions.